 Ultra-Thin, Compact, and Skeleton Engineering

-Skeletonized and openworked movements also attract growing interest.
-Collectors increasingly prefer to see wheels, escapements, and balance assemblies in motion.
-Many boutique brands now offer skeleton versions of existing calibers, carefully balancing visual openness with structural strength.
+Skeletonized and openworked movements attract growing collector interest.
+Boutique brands now offer skeleton versions of proven calibers (e.g., Sellita SW200-based skeletons), carefully balancing visual openness with structural strength using titanium reinforcements and ribbed bridges.

-Several Swiss manufacturers have re-engineered automatic rotor mounts to sit flush or partially recessed within the movement.
-This approach allows brands to reduce overall case height by 0.5–1 mm while maintaining power reserve and avoiding rotor interference (Source: Watches and Wonders 2025).
+Several Swiss manufacturers re-engineered automatic rotor mounts to sit flush or partially recessed within the movement.
+This reduces overall case height by 0.5–1 mm while preserving 70+ hour power reserve and eliminating rotor-case interference.

 Advanced Materials, Coatings, and Protection Systems